Virginia Tech University Scholarships (2026–2027)

 Deadlines that matter?

-VT prominently lists a January 22 priority date for the General Scholarship Application and a March 1 FAFSA priority date for 2025–26.
+VT lists a January 22 priority date for the General Scholarship Application and a March 1 FAFSA priority date for 2025–26.

 🏆 Competitive Scholarships